farhan-syah/spark/SPARK.md

 When teams grow beyond 10 people, use a pod structure with **separate workspaces**:

+> **🚀 Each pod operates like a mini-startup**: Fully autonomous, self-organizing, and accountable for its objective.
+Pod leads are facilitators, not bottlenecks.

 **Pod Organization (Multiple Workspaces):**
 ```
 Growth Workspace (Pod Alpha - 5 people):